Meet Bacillus mojavensis – A Natural Ally in Your Soil

 Bacillus mojavensis is a plant-friendly bacterium found in soil, especially in dry or saline environments like deserts.
 First isolated from the Mojave Desert, this microbe is known for its ability to survive tough conditions.
 But more importantly, it helps plants grow stronger and stay healthier.

 It belongs to the Bacillus subtilis group, which means it shares many traits with other well-known biofertilising bacteria.
-However, B. mojavensis stands out thanks to its strong antifungal abilities and natural tolerance to environmental stress.
+However, B. mojavensis stands out thanks to its natural tolerance to environmental stress.

 Unlike some bacteria that live only in the soil, B. mojavensis can also live inside plant tissues as an endophyte.
-This gives it a unique advantage: it protects crops from the inside out, boosting growth while defending against diseases.
+This gives it a unique advantage: it protects crops from the inside out, boosting growth.

 Key Facts about Bacillus mojavensis